-Graduates of the programme have attained the following learning outcomes, listed according to the Dublin descriptors:
+Graduates of the programme have attained the following generic learning outcomes; theoretical and/or practical skills in more than one specialist area of the discipline such that they can carry out research under overall supervision;

-- a. theoretical and/or practical skills in more than one specialist area of the discipline such that they can carry out research under overall supervision; - b. the ability to make an independent analysis of scientific problems, analysis of relevant specialist literature, formulate verifiable hypotheses, and set up and carry out research and critical reflection on one's own research and that of others; - c. the ability to interrelate and integrate various areas of the discipline; - d. the ability to present clearly, verbally as well as in writing, one's own research results, and the ability to communicate with colleagues and to present their research results as a contribution to a congress or as (part of) a scientific publication; - e. sufficient understanding of the social role of the natural sciences to be able to reflect upon them and in part consequently to come to an ethically sound attitude and corresponding execution of one's professional duties; - f. have the learning skills to allow them to continue to study in a manner that may be largely self-directed or autonomous.
+- a. the ability to make an independent analysis of scientific problems, analysis of relevant specialist literature, formulate verifiable hypotheses, and set up and carry out research and critical reflection on one's own research and that of others; - b. the ability to interrelate and integrate various areas of the discipline; - c. the ability to present clearly, verbally as well as in writing, one's own research results, and the ability to communicate with colleagues and to present their research results as a contribution to a congress or as (part of) a scientific publication; - d. sufficient understanding of the social role of the natural sciences to be able to reflect upon them and in part consequently to come to an ethically sound attitude and corresponding execution of one's professional duties; - e. have the learning skills to allow them to continue to study in a manner that may be largely self-directed or autonomous.